bbauska/Anti-Project-2025/README.md

 changed course and proposed that MBDA continue to exist as a permanently authorized entity focused on policy rather than offering services.
 Despite this change, many conservatives understandably see MBDA as problematic on a philosophical level.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>National Institute of Standards and Technology</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 proposed the full privatization of the Hollings Manufacturing Extension Partnership.
+Project 2025 proposed the full privatization of the Hollings Manufacturing Extension Partnership.
 “Privatize the Hollings Manufacturing Extension Partnership.
 The Hollings Manufacturing Extension Partnership (MEP) establishes and manages a network of centers focused on advising small- and medium-sized manufacturers in order to improve processes and thereby strengthen the U.S. industrial